 Section 3 - Quality Assurance

-(4) The University provides University Collections Guidelines to help support University Representatives adhere to the required standard of practice regarding University Collections.
+(4) The University provides University Collections Policy to help support University Representatives adhere to the required standard of practice regarding University Collections.
 The University will put in place measures to monitor that these principles and guidelines are being followed.

 Top of Page